razvanmarinescu/website-academic3/content/project/visualisation/index.md

 tags = []

 # Project summary to display on homepage.
-summary = "BrainPainter is a software that generates visually appealing images of brain structures."
+summary = "Building software and ML models for the visualisation of medical images.
+An example project is BrainPainter."

 # Slides (optional).
 #   Associate this page with Markdown slides.